Breeding Location:

 General

-Little Blue Heron: Medium-sized heron with slate-gray body and purple-blue head and neck.
-Eyes are yellow and bill is dark gray with black tip.
-Legs and feet are dark.
-Sexes are similar.
-Juvenile is initially all white, becoming peppered with dark gray as it molts to adult plumage.
+Little Blue Heron: Medium-sized slender heron with a long neck, slate-gray body, purple-blue head and neck; has long plumes on the crest and back during breeding season.
+Eyes are yellow; bill is dark gray with black tip; bill is broader at base than tip, slightly decurved; bill and skin around eyes become bright blue in early to mid-breeding season; legs and feet are dark; sexes are similar.
+Juvenile is initially all white, becoming peppered with dark gray as it molts to adult plumage; black-tipped bill and green legs.

 Range and Habitat